Postpartum Depression in Men

 Knowing the difference between paternal postpartum depression symptoms and “baby blues” symptoms is also essential.

-The “baby blues” is prevalent in new parents.
-Like new mothers, fathers often feel stressed, overwhelmed, or tired—especially if this is their first experience with fatherhood.
-However, the symptoms usually go away within a few days once the father can take time for himself, exercise, or visit friends.
+The “baby blues” are common among new parents.
+Like new mothers, fathers often feel stressed, overwhelmed, or tired—especially if they are first-time dads.
+Fortunately, the symptoms usually go away within a few days once the father can take time for himself, exercise, or visit friends.

-Paternal postpartum depression symptoms are much more severe and long-lasting.
+Paternal postpartum depression symptoms, however, are much more severe and long-lasting.
 They do not go away just by getting out of the house.

 Common symptoms of paternal postpartum depression include: